What is modified motorcycle insurance?

 Where can I get modified motorbike insurance?

 Modified motorbike insurance is available from a number of different insurance brokers via The Bike Insurer.
+Just make sure to confirm your bike’s moderations with your chosen insurer directly, before you purchase the policy.

 GET A QUOTE